 - Financial documents showing proof of funds in the amount of 6,300 USD to support your stay in the United States.
 Additional funding for F-2 dependents is also needed (2,550 USD for F-1 spouse; 2,250 USD for each F-1 child).
 If your funding documentation is insufficient, you will be asked to submit additional evidence of funds.

 - Passport biographic page showing your full name and date of birth

 - Official evidence of English proficiency requirement (EPR),if applicable

 - All documents must be legible.
 If a document is deemed illegible or corrupted, you will be asked to upload it again.

-- After all required documents have been uploaded via VSIS, they will first be reviewed by the Summer Sessions Office (Allow 5 business days).
+- After all required documents have been uploaded via VSIS, they will first be reviewed by the Summer Sessions Office (allow 5 business days).
 Then, Berkeley International Office will be able to view all your required documents.
-When Berkeley International Office approves all required documents, the Certificate of Eligibility (I-20) will be shipped via express mail within 15 business days.
 You can check the status of your I-20 and find mailout information about your package when you log into VSIS.
 Your I-20 will be issued 15 business days (3 weeks) after you have submitted a complete form.
 Incomplete applications, insufficient documentation, or enrollment that is less than full-time will lead to delays in the issuance of your I-20.
 Please note that mailing will take additional time.

 Students Who Do NOT need an I-20 from UC Berkeley

 In the following cases, you do NOT need to request an I-20 from UC Berkeley:

 - If you are attending another U.S. school in F-1 or J-1 status and you plan to resume your studies at that school immediately after your Summer Session program.
 Make sure to check your plans with your current school's international office.
 Your I-20/DS-2019 must have an end date AFTER August 12, 2022.
 If so, you are allowed to take classes part-time or full-time at UC Berkeley during Summer Session only.